This topic describes the terms commonly used in Alibaba Cloud Elasticsearch.

 You can add a node to a cluster with a specified name.
 By default, nodes are added to the cluster named elasticsearch.
 Assume that these nodes can discover each other in a network.
 After you start these nodes, a cluster named elasticsearch is automatically created.

 The number of nodes that a cluster can contain is not limited.
 If no Elasticsearch nodes are running in your network, after you start a node, a single-node cluster named elasticsearch is created.

 An index is a set of documents that have similar features.
-It is like a relational database.
+It is similar to a relational database.
 For example, you can create three indexes to store customer data, commodity catalog data, and order data, respectively.
 In most cases, a name is assigned to an index to identify the index.
 Index names must be in lowercase.
-When you query, update, delete, or add indexes to the documents in an index, you must specify the name of the index to which the document belongs.
+When you index, query, update, or delete a document, you must specify the name of the index to which the document belongs.

 A type is a logical class or partition of an index.
-It is like a table in a relational database.
+It is similar to a table in a relational database.
 An index can store different types of documents, such as the user type and blog type.
-Currently, you are not allowed to create multiple types in an index.
+You are not allowed to create multiple types in an index.
 In later versions of Elasticsearch, this concept will be removed.
-For more information, visit Open-source Elasticsearch documentation.
+For more information, see Open-source Elasticsearch documentation.

 A document is a basic information unit that can be indexed.
 It is similar to a row in a table of a relational database.
 For example, you can create a document for a customer or commodity.
 A document is a JSON object.
 The number of documents that are stored in an index is not limited and these documents must be indexed.